Arindam75/ActiveLearning/README.md

 ### Pre-Requisites

 __System Requirements__<br>

+I ran the experiemnets on a acer Nitro-5 laptop with NVIDIA GeForce RTX 3060 GPU.<br>
+I haven't tried it on google colab, but it should be straightforward with some tweaks.
+In case you want to run the experiment on google colab, move all the contents of the repository into a folder in your google drive.
+Get the train.zip ( see Dataset and Notebooks ) below. folder also in the same folder.
+Then in colab , mount your google drive and use this folder as your project folder.

 __Packages__<br>

+tensorflow == 2.10.1

 __Dataset and Notebooks__<br>

 Clone the repository and download the dataset dogs-vs-cats.zip from __[here](https://www.kaggle.com/competitions/dogs-vs-cats/data)__ and extract train.zip into the project folder.
 The code in the 1st notebook creates a folder __train__ and extracts all the image files into this.<br><br>